joshiemoore/snakehdl/README.md

  # snakeHDL: a simple and lazy HDL for Python

-snakeHDL is a tool for creating logic circuits in with a focus on simplicity and accessibility.
-The goal is not to compete with the industry heavyweights, but to give hackers, makers, and educators a fun and easy way to build hardware in a few lines of Python.
+snakeHDL is a tool for creating logic circuits with a focus on simplicity and accessibility.
+The goal is not to compete with the industry heavyweights, but to give hackers, makers, and educators a fun and easy way to build hardware with a few lines of Python.

 ## Introduction
 snakeHDL compiles trees of primitive binary operations into logic circuits with named inputs and outputs: